Old Postal Cards and Photos of Gildersome

 (2) Maggot Row.
 Worker's Cottages.
 Can be found on an 1850s Map.

 (3) Branch Rd at Highfield Rd.
 A young girl and her dog stand in front of Fred Buckley's Grocery.
-Across the road is the Yarra House Yard.
-Down the street to the left is Maggot Row and across from that, you can just make out the end of the Ebenezer Cottages.
+Across the road is the Yarra House (not visible, off the photo to the right behind the trees).
+Down the street to the left is Maggot Row and across from that one can just make out the end of the Ebenezer Cottages.

 (4) Highfield Mill

 (5) The Griffin Head Inn from Branch Rd.
-The two women in the foreground, left, are standing in front of the north end of Highfield Row where a shopkeeper stands next to his shop.
+The two women in the foreground, left, are standing in front of Highfield Row where a shopkeeper stands by his shop at the north end.
 Behind the stone wall on the right is the grounds of Highfield Mill.
 The lamppost near the Griffin can be seen in the next shot (4).

 (6) Branch Rd at the Griffin.
-The photographer has his back to the Griffin and is shooting back down Branch Rd. to the location he stood when he took the previous photo.
+The photographer has his back to the Griffin and is shooting towards the bottom of Branch End and the location where he stood when he took the previous photo.
 The same lamppost can be clearly seen as well as the opposite corner of the same shop at the end of Highfield Row.
-The roof to the left of the lamp is a building in Highfield Mills and the houses to the left of that were for let to workers.
+The roof to the left of the lamp belongs to Highfield Mills and the houses on the extreme left were worker's cottages.
 To the extreme right, and not seen in this shot, is the intersection with Beulah Terrace.

 (7) Two views of the Old Griffin Head, early 1900s.
 Both courtesy of the Morley Archives.